darshit-desai/Drone-following-an-April-tag-marker/README.md

 # Drone following an April tag marker
- A script written in C++ which allows a drone to follow the april tag autonomously in offboard mode
+ A script written in C++ which allows a drone to follow the April tag autonomously in offboard mode

  ## Flight test video